TheCandidStartup/TheCandidStartup.github.io/_drafts/securing-npm-supply-chain.md

 Progress: resolved 862, reused 779, downloaded 0, added 2, done
 ```

-Getting rid of another 53 packages is great but why have 2 been added?As far as I can tell, they haven't.
+Getting rid of another 53 packages is great but why have 2 been added?
+As far as I can tell, they haven't.
 The lock file shows lots of packages being removed and some changes to the remaining 2 lerna-lite packages to remove dead dependencies.

 ## Dependabot